AdrienVerwaerde/strapi-blog/README.md

 # Strapi Blog
-This is an blog type application using Strapi as backend CMS and SvelteKit for frontend.
+This is a blog type application using Strapi as backend CMS and SvelteKit for frontend.
 You'll find just under this all you need to know to correctly launch the app on your machine.

 # Strapi